 We love to help our travelers explore Dordogne by car, as its cliffside castles, golden-hued villages, and prehistoric caves are difficult to access in any other way.

-From ancient cave art to mouth-watering local dishes and spectacular landscapes, it’s a place that invites slow travel, spontaneous detours, and a deep appreciation for the beauty of nature and heritage.
+From ancient cave art to mouth-watering local dishes and spectacular landscapes, it’s a place that is perfect for slow travel, spontaneous detours, and a deep appreciation for the beauty of nature and heritage.

-If you book one of our Dordogne tours, we’ll arrange for you to be based in beautiful, conveniently located premium B&B accommodation, and craft an itinerary that matches your interests.
+And if you book one of our Dordogne tours, we’ll arrange for you to stay in beautiful, conveniently located premium B&B accommodation, with an itinerary that matches your interests.
 Our aim is for you to experience France in a way that leaves you with fond, lifelong memories.

 ©